Easy Access Chicago

 TTY 888-847-0093

-The Taxi Access Program allows RTA certified paratransit customers to travel in taxis at reduced rates for trips that originate within the City of Chicago.
-Taxi vouchers, good for a one-way taxi ride valued up to $13.50, may be purchased for $5.00 each.
+The Taxi Access Program allows RTA certified paratransit customers to travel in taxis at reduced rates for trips within the City of Chicago.
+TAP Swipe Card trips, good for a one-way taxi ride valued up to $13.50, may be purchased for $5.00 each.
 Riders must pay the difference if the taxi meter exceeds $13.50.
-Vouchers may be purchased at the newly relocated RTA Customer Service Center, 165 N. Jefferson St. at Lake St. One must present either a valid RTA ADA Paratransit ID or a letter of eligibility from the RTA along with a photo ID.
-Up to 30 vouchers may be purchased per week but only 4 used per day.
+Trips may be purchased online, by mail or in person at Chicago & LaSalle Currency Exchange, 777 N. LaSalle Street, Chicago, IL 60610.
+Up to 30 trips may be purchased per week but only 4 used per day.
+An application form for a TAP Swipe Card is included at the website listed above

 Getting Around Menu